Limbicnation/poml/README.md

 ## Overview

 POML (Prompt Markup Language) is a powerful framework for creating and managing AI prompt templates with advanced composition and templating capabilities.
+For more information about POML, see the [official POML repository](https://github.com/microsoft/poml).

 This repository contains various POML configurations for agentic AI systems, including social media content generation, sophisticated 3D modeling with Blender, code engineering and QA, job applications, and specialized development workflows.

 ## Project Structure